He'll be there before you know it, and gone before you see him.

 No matter the character, there's only one Super Speed: Really Fast.
 Any race between such heroes will probably end evasively.
 It's less common than flight, which makes it neater, but still ends up being tacked on to a few Flying Bricks.

 Curiously, characters with Super Speed tend to also have super acceleration and deceleration: they usually reach their regular running speed instantly and are able to stop on a dime without harm.
 You only see them "speeding up" if they're trying to reach some extreme level of speed they usually aren't accustomed to.
-They also probably need some sort of Hand Wave as to why they (and anyone/anything on their person) don't catch on fire from the atmospheric friction.
+They also probably need some sort of Handwave as to why they (and anyone/anything on their person) don't catch on fire from the atmospheric friction.
+Finally, a lot of speedsters have incredible levels of stamina as well, even if only when they're in speed mode — the amount of ground they cover is more than any human being should cover without a good rest and perhaps a protein bar.

 Characters with Super Speed almost always have Super Reflexes as a Required Secondary Power.
 The two are not the same; while someone with Super Reflexes may have the same perception of slowness as Super Speed, the user does not actually move any faster than normal, just react faster.

-May show up as a Hand Wave or Justification for Martial Arts Do Not Work That Way — after all, a "highly telegraphed" roundhouse is a lot less easy to counter when your opponent's foot meets your face in the time it takes for you to blink.
+May show up as a Handwave or Justification for Artistic License - Martial Arts — after all, a "highly telegraphed" roundhouse is a lot less easy to counter when your opponent's foot meets your face in the time it takes for you to blink.

 open/close all folders